-For the three months ended December 31, 2005, EMCORE's fiber optic revenues increased \$7.3 million or 41% to \$25.0 million from \$17.7 million, as reported in the prior year.
-Increased sales volume of CATV, SATCOM, TELECOM and FTTP components were the reason for the significant increase in quarter over quarter revenues.
+For the three months ended March 31, 2006, EMCORE's fiber optic revenues increased \$6.8 million or 36% to \$25.8 million from \$19.0 million, as reported in the prior year.
+For the six months ended March 31, 2006, EMCORE's fiber optic revenues increased \$14.1 million or 39% to \$50.8 million from \$36.7 million, as reported in the prior year.
+Increased sales volumes of CATV, satellite communications, telecommunications and FTTP components were the reason for the significant increase in year over year revenues.
 The communications industry in which we participate in continues to be dynamic.
 The driving factor is the competitive environment that exists between cable operators, telephone companies, and satellite and wireless service providers.
-Each are rapidly investing capital to deploy a converging multi-service network capable of delivering "triple play services", i.e. digitalized video, voice and data content, bundled as a service provided by a single communication provider.
+Each are rapidly investing capital to deploy a converging multi-service network capable of delivering "triple play services", i.e. video, voice and data content, bundled as a service provided by a single communication provider.
 As a market leader in RF transmission over fiber products for the CATV industry, EMCORE enables cable companies to offer multiple forms of communications to meet the expanding demand for high-speed Internet, on-demand and interactive video, and other new services (such as HDTV and VOIP).
 Television is also undergoing a major transformation, as the US government requires television stations to broadcast exclusively in digital format, abandoning the analog format used for decades.
 Although the transition date for digital transmissions is not expected for several years, the build-out of these television networks has already begun.
 To support the telephone companies plan to offer competing video, voice and data services through the deployment of new fiber-based systems, EMCORE has developed and maintains customer qualified FTTP components and subsystem products.
 Our CATV and FTTP products include broadcast analog and digital fiber optic transmitters, quadrature amplitude modulation (QAM) transmitters, video receivers, and passive optical network (PON) transceivers.
-Fiber optics revenue represented 63% and 66% of EMCORE's total revenues for the three months ended December 31, 2005 and 2004, respectively.
+Government contract revenues for fiber optics products were \$0.4 million and \$0.6 million for the three and six months ended March 31, 2006.
+There were no government contract revenues for fiber optics products in fiscal 2005.
+Fiber optics revenue represented 63% of EMCORE's total revenues for the three months ended March 31, 2006 and 2005.
+Fiber optics revenue represented 63% and 64% of EMCORE's total revenues for the six months ended March 31, 2006 and 2005, respectively.

-Customers for the fiber optics product line include: Agilent Technologies, Inc., Alcatel, Aurora Networks, BUPT-GUOAN Broadband, C-Cor Electronics, Cisco, Finisar, Hewlett-Packard Corporation, Intel Corporation, JDSU, Motorola, Network Appliance, Scientific-Atlanta, Inc., Sycamore Networks, Inc., and Tellabs.
+Customers for the fiber optics product line include: Avago Technologies, Inc., Alcatel, Aurora Networks, BUPT-GUOAN Broadband, C-Cor Electronics, Cisco, Finisar, Hewlett-Packard Corporation, Intel Corporation, JDSU, Motorola, Network Appliance, Scientific-Atlanta, Inc. Sycamore Networks, Inc., and Tellabs.

-As part of our strategy, we are committed to identifying strategic opportunities that either compliment or broaden our markets.
+As part of our strategy, we are committed to identifying strategic opportunities that either complement or broaden the markets we operate in.
 Recent acquisitions include:

-- $\cdot\,$ In May 2005, EMCORE acquired the CATV and RF over fiber specialty businesses from JDSU. - · In November 2005, EMCORE acquired privately held Phasebridge, Inc. of Pasadena, California. - · In December 2005, EMCORE acquired privately held Force, Inc. of Christiansburg, Virginia. - · In January 2006, EMCORE acquired privately held K2 Optronics, Inc. of Sunnyvale, California
+- · In May 2005, EMCORE acquired the CATV and RF over fiber specialty businesses from JDSU. - In November 2005, EMCORE acquired privately held Phasebridge, Inc. of Pasadena, California. - · In December 2005, EMCORE acquired privately held Force, Inc. of Christiansburg, Virginia. - In January 2006, EMCORE acquired privately held K2 Optronics, Inc. of Sunnyvale, California